linafu2/linafu2/README.md

 ### Hi there 👋

-I’m currently studying computer science at Northeastern University.
+I’m currently studying computer science at Northeastern University!